anittajithay-gif/Tomato-Leaf-Disease-Detection/README.md

  ---
 ##  Acknowledgement

+## 🙏 Acknowledgement

 Thank you for exploring this Tomato Leaf Disease Detection project.

-Your valuable feedback and suggestions are greatly appreciated and will help improve future versions of this application.
+Feedback and suggestions are always welcome!
+If you have any ideas for improvement, bug reports, or questions, feel free to open an issue in this repository.